lgw2/create_transcript_data/README.md

 The script `input_and_truth_from_gtf.py` was originally written by Ariel with updates by me (Lucy).

+The input GTF file for humans can be downloaded from [http://ftp.ensembl.org/pub/release-104/gtf/homo_sapiens/] by clicking the `Homo_sapiens.GRCh38.104.gtf.gz`.
+A small version of this file is included in the repository as `small_human.gtf`.

-It takes an input gene transfer format (GTF) file and writes the associated splice graphs for each gene on the positive strand (note: I don't really understand the positive strand stuff, but basically we only look at lines from the input file with a `+`) in GFA format.
-(Is it exactly GFA format?
-Maybe this doesn't matter.)
+It takes an input gene transfer format (GTF) file and writes the associated splice graphs and paths for each gene on the positive strand (note: I don't really understand the positive strand stuff, but basically we only look at lines from the input file with a `+`).

 For example, running